 Building History: St Andrews Strathalbyn.

-the Oldest Presbyterian Building in South Australia still functioning as a church...
+the Oldest Presbyterian Church Building* in South Australia.

 The first Christian services held in the Strathalbyn area took place on farm homesteads, from 1839 onwards (see History of the Congregation).

-In 1844 a church was erected on the site of the present building*.
-The 1844 building served various denominations for several years and was also used as a school.
+In 1844 a church was erected on the site of the present building.
+The 1844 building was a simple rustic slab structure and served various denominations for several years and was also used as a school.

 By 1848 the original church was too small and so began the building of St. Andrews.
 The stones for the foundations may have been quarried from the Angas River just below the site.
-The structure that opened in January 1849 is now at the crossing of the nave and the transepts of the present church.
+The stone structure that began in 1848 and was formally opened in January 1849 is now at the crossing of the nave and the transepts of the present church.

 By 1857 the church was again too small (copper mining had increased the population and wealth of the town) so the transepts were added, completed in 1859.
 Again the congregation grew, so in 1865 the nave was enlarged and a gallery, spire and porch were added.
 English & Brown were the architects engaged as the church building developed.